Dental insurance frequently asked questions (FAQs)

 Dental plans include coverage for preventive care like routine exams, cleanings, and X-rays.
 Some plans require a copay for preventive services while others cover those services 100% with no copay.
 It depends on the plan you choose, but preventive services are usually covered.
 Many dental plans also include coverage for basic services like fillings and extractions, and major services like root canals, crowns and more.

 It depends.
 There is no waiting period on preventive services once you become covered, meaning as soon as you purchase the dental insurance you would be able to use the preventive care benefits.
-Basic and major services often have waiting periods ranging from 4 to 12 months.
+While some plans have no waiting periods, on other plans basic and major services may have waiting periods ranging from 4 to 12 months.

 Finally, when you stay in-network, you usually do not have to submit claims yourself.
 The dental office will handle the paperwork, saving you the cost of your time.